 Therapeutic Relationships provides an introduction to the knowledge and skills needed to develop successful client-therapist relationships.
 Students begin by examining the role and effects of touch, cultural differences regarding touch, personal touch history, strategies for establishing trust and emotional responses to touch.
 They learn about the legal and ethical requirements for massage therapists, including licensing regulations, standards of practice, scope of practice and professionalism.
-In addition, students explore the issues that contribute to effective communication with clients. including setting boundaries, active listening, assertive communication, managing transference and countertransference.
-Throughout the course, students work on developing professionalism, therapeutic presence and self-care skills.
+In

-COREQUISITE: Foundations of Massage
+PREREQUISITES: None COREQUISITE: Foundations of Massage